On the phase diagram of the multiscale mean-field spin-glass: Results

+{ Condition \eqref{eq:low-T-condition} is actually the strongest among the set of conditions $\big(\gamma_\ell^2>\frac{1}{2\zeta_\ell^2}\big)_{\ell\leq r}$ involved in Lemma \ref{lem:partial_annealing--} later proved in Section \ref{sec:proofthm_minRSB}.
+Informally, what Lemma \ref{lem:partial_annealing--} is saying is that if $\gamma_\ell^2>\frac{1}{2\zeta_\ell^2}$ (in absence of an external magnetic field) and the measure $\mu^*$ is finitely supported, then it must have an atom detached from the origin, and it is the one in correspondence of the element $\zeta_\ell$ fo the sequence $\zeta$.
+This fact will be also crucial to assert that $\zeta_\ell\in\xi^*$.

-By comparing \eqref{zerooveralp} and \eqref{positiveoverlap}, one might question whether there exists a region of the parameters where only a subset of the $\ell$-averages are non-zero, indicating a mechanism of \textit{partial annealing}.
-We also notice that Theorem \ref{thm:minRSB} doesn't rule out the possibility of full RSB.
+By comparing \eqref{zerooveralp} and \eqref{positiveoverlap}, one may wonder if there exists a region of the parameters where only a subset of the $\ell$-averages are non-zero, indicating a mechanism of \textit{partial annealing}.
+Theorem \ref{thm:minRSB}, and in particular Lemma \ref{lem:partial_annealing--} are indeed leaving this possibility open.
+Strictly speaking, if $\gamma_\ell^2>\frac{1}{2\zeta_\ell^2}$ the only thing we can conclude is that $\lim_{N\to\infty} \E_h \Big \langle \,\langle q^2_N\rangle^{(\ell)}_N\Big\rangle^{(0)}_N >0$, but we were not able to prove also the converse statement, as is instead possible for the total annealing dealt with in Theorem \ref{thm:annealed}.
+We finally notice that Theorem \ref{thm:minRSB} does not rule out the possibility of full RSB, namely that $\mu^*$ is supported on non-discrete set.}